Kushalapradeep/AI-Driven-Data-Analytics-Project/README.md

 This project explores sales performance data from a coffee shop using **Excel 365**, **AI-driven tools like Analyze Data and ChatGPT**, and interactive **dashboarding** techniques.
 The goal is to uncover trends, insights, and key business drivers using modern data analytics approaches with minimal code.

+To answer the business questions by Coffee Shop:
+ How do sales vary by day of the week and hour of the day?
+ Are there any peak times for sales activity?
+ What is the total sales revenue for each month?
+ How do sales vary across different store locations? what is the average price/order per person
+ Which products are the best selling in terms of quantity and revenue?

 ---

 ## 🧠 Tools & Technologies Used: